SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 </xsl:template>
 ```

-### Fonts {#fonts}
+### Avoid library bloat

-Your site’s font can actually have a carbon impact and affect [accessibility](https://usabilitygeek.com/10-free-web-based-web-site-accessibility-evaluation-tools/).
-For example, lightweight sans serif fonts such as Trebuchet are not only good for people with disabilities but they have less ‘weight’ (less tails and flourishes) and therefore require fewer pixels to be displayed.
-Verdana is also good because it is set wider than most fonts (making it more legible without adding weight).
-Use one of <span style="text-decoration:underline;">18 [web-safe fonts](https://blog.hubspot.com/website/web-safe-html-css-fonts)</span> to make the content compatible with all browsers and screen readers.
+Code libraries (like jQuery) and frameworks (like Bootstrap) are collections of pre-written code that developers use to save time.
+They provide ready-made functions and design patterns for common tasks, such as manipulating webpage elements or creating responsive layouts.
+Libraries and frameworks often come with extensive features, covering needs for a wide range of applications.
+However, a single web site might only use a small fraction of these available features.
+The rest of the code, though not used, still gets loaded, adding to the page's weight.
+So:

-If using custom fonts, careful optimisation can reduce the size of a single font from 250kb+ to just 10kb.
-Like images, the choice of the font's file format is important.
-Secondly, you can choose to use just a subset of the font's characters to reduce the file size further.
-[Wholegrain's guide to font sizes](https://www.wholegraindigital.com/blog/performant-web-fonts/) is a good introduction to this, but in general use the WOFF2 format where you can.
+* Many libraries and frameworks allow for custom builds where you only select and include the components you need.

-### Consider mobile-first design {#mobile-first}
+* Opt for modular libraries that let you import only the parts you need.
+This can significantly reduce the amount of unused code.

-Many users throughout the world access internet content through mobile phones on slower, less reliable connections, so a mobile-friendly design ensures better accessibility as well as a lightweight design.
-Loading an image or watching a video on a phone uses less energy than on a great big screen.
+* Review your website’s dependencies from time to time.
+Remove any libraries or parts of libraries that you no longer use.

-In general, this means taking everything in this page together, and conducting testing on at least a handful of devices (such as a phone and a tablet) to check how they respond.
-Simpler, less detailed designs can improve accessibility and navigation, which in turn can lead to fewer page loads and less data usage all round.
+* Try the latest plain vanilla CSS / JavaScript.
+Some functionalities that once required external libraries can now be achieved with plain CSS and JavaScript.

 ### Reduce client-side features (i.e. JavaScript) {#client-side}

 Web pages need to load, and they can be loaded just once, but when you implement user interaction features, JavaScript continuously runs in the background.
 For example, it’s now very common for sites to have [parallax scrolling](https://www.youtube.com/watch?v=uTIzW5fZn_4) that redraws the screen when you scroll down the page, but this means that the web page must continuously consume energy on the device.

-Other javascript features which are often requested are things like comments/forums (e.g. Discuss.io) or Web accessibility compliance tools (e.g. Recite me).
+Other JavaScript features which are often requested are things like comments/forums (e.g. Discuss.io) or Web accessibility compliance tools (e.g. Recite me).
 These can be very useful in the right circumstances, but a minicomp assessment is rarely understood by the executive managers who make the final decisions to purchase such digital services.
 This maximisation of the technology supply chain through outsourcing is a shape of digital architecture which often results in you paying a company to take a copy of your user's data so you don't have to pay attention to managing that data yourself - and some would not consider this a fair or minimal technical solution.

 Beyond potential structural unfairness introduced by the use of outsourced client-side features, there can be further, more subtle effects on the Organisation.
-In the specific case of ReCite Me, which is a tool to create inclusive accessible websites, its use affords the Organisation to believe that the digital content they create and publish online is always inclusive and conforms to the web accessibility standards - when a more *minicomp* approach might be to spend the time teaching your workforce how to communicate inclusively and how to publish accessible websites to begin with.
+In the specific case of ReCite Me, which is a tool to create inclusive accessible websites, its use affords the organisation to believe that the digital content they create and publish online is always inclusive and conforms to the web accessibility standards - when a more *minicomp* approach might be to spend the time teaching your workforce how to communicate inclusively and how to publish accessible websites to begin with.

 A significant proportion of scripts are from third-party advertising or social media services, and from "all-in-one" packages for creating websites.
 If integrating third-party tools (such as software and plug-ins for building your website, or for sharing your site on social media), consider whether you really need them, and review the size of the files they add carefully.

-### CO2.js {#CO2-js}
+### Benchmark with CO2.js and other tools {#CO2-js}

 CO2.js  is a JavaScript library to help web developers and software engineers to estimate their emissions.
 You can run it in the browser, or in Node.js server environments, or in certain serverless and edge compute runtimes.
 It can be used within the development process, and/or to integrate carbon impact estimates into the user experience.